newt0/gatsbybootcamp-transcription/13.Dynamically Generating Pages/chapter13.md

 So I'm going to call `createPages`, and I'm going to provide to it an object and on here.
 We have to provide three things.
 First up is the component were trying to render.
-Now the component is not an actual `React` component.
+Now the component is not an actual `React component`.
 It is just the path to the component.
 And we already have that up above.
 I have the blog posts template string, which I'll use down below.